 Things seemed to be going well until Tesla stocks came under immense pressure and scrutiny.
 On 26 May 2022, a report by Economic Times said that Elon Musk’s net worth dipped below USD 200 billion, as Tesla shares hit an 11-month low.

 Since the beginning of 2022, Tesla shares dropped almost 40 percent, inflicting a substantial hit on Musk’s wealth.
-He reportedly lost about USD 77.6 billion of his net worth as of the date of the report.
+He reportedly lost about USD 77.6 billion of his net worth as of July 2022.
 The Economic Times article also mentions that according to the Bloomberg Billionaires Index, his net worth stood at USD 193 billion at that time.
 One of the main reasons for this was a lack of supply chain and unavailability of parts

 However, he remains the world’s second richest person.
 Bezos, too, suffered a significant hit and had lost about USD 64.6 billion.
 High labour costs, inflation and a disrupted supply chain were some of the major reasons behind it.